 Projects also need to engage multiple UTOPIAN sites to be able to use network resources (exceptions might be granted for feasibility studies with the potential to spread if successful).

-UTOPIAN offers a wide range of research support services including methodological support, project facilitation, EMR data management and extraction and data analysis.
+UTOPIAN offers a wide range of research support services including methodological support, project facilitation, EMR data management and extraction, and data analysis.
 The projects need to engage multiple UTOPIAN sites (exception might be granted for feasibility studies with the potential to spread) and fulfill criteria to become a UTOPIAN project.

 Unfunded projects (feasibility studies) will be assessed on ad hoc basis and might be supported free of charge.